Charlestown - Navy Yard neighborhood notes

 Spaulding Rehabilitation Network activities

-The Spaulding Rehabilitation Network will continue to offer virtual and onsite programing on select days and times, including yoga, fitness training, adaptive cycling, kayaking and Riders Club, among others.
+The Spaulding Rehabilitation Network will continue to offer virtual and onsite programing on select days and times, including yoga, fitness training and adaptive cycling, among others.

 Visit sasc.spauldingrehab.org for more information, including class description, schedule, registration and fees.